yuanwu2017/llm-d-infra/quickstart/examples/sim/README.md

 ### EPP Image Compatibility

-As documented in the [GIE values file](./gaie-sim/values.yaml#L4-L13), either the upstream EPP GIE image or the midstream `llm-d-inference-scheduler` image will for EPP.
+As documented in the [GIE values file](./gaie-sim/values.yaml#L4-L13), either the upstream EPP GIE image or the midstream `llm-d-inference-scheduler` image will work for EPP.

 ## Installation